Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 ![DCRLogIngestion_Data_Collection_Endpoint_3](Images/DCRLogIngestion_Data_Collection_Endpoint_3.png)

-Repeat this process for "**Audit-Logs**".
+Repeat this process for "**AuditLogsDCE**".

 ![DCRLogIngestion_Data_Collection_Endpoint_4](Images/DCRLogIngestion_Data_Collection_Endpoint_4.png)

-Repeat this process for "**Office-Activity-Logs**".
+Repeat this process for "**OfficeActivityLogsDCE**".

 ![DCRLogIngestion_Data_Collection_Endpoint_5](Images/DCRLogIngestion_Data_Collection_Endpoint_5.png)

 #### Create the Data Collection Rules

-Navigate to the Microsoft Data Collection Rules page: https://portal.azure.com/#browse/microsoft.insights%2Fdatacollectionrules
+From the tenant you wish to send the data to, navigate to the Microsoft Log Analytics Workspace page: https://portal.azure.com/#browse/Microsoft.OperationalInsights%2Fworkspaces

-Click "**Create**".
+Select the desired workspace, and note the location value- this will be needed for the other resources you create.

 ![DCRLogIngestion_Data_Collection_Rule_1](Images/DCRLogIngestion_Data_Collection_Rule_1.png)

-Enter "**SignIn-Logs**" as the Rule Name and select the Subscription, Resource Group, and Region.
-These should match the Subscription and Resource Group of the playbook you will deploy later.
-Select "**All**" for the Platform Type, and select the corresponding Data Collection endpoint.
-Click "**Review + create**".
+From the selected workspace, navigate to "**Tables**" located under settings, click "**Create**" and select "**New custom log (DCR based)**".

 ![DCRLogIngestion_Data_Collection_Rule_2](Images/DCRLogIngestion_Data_Collection_Rule_2.png)